prominence-eosc/docs/home.md

 <img width="60" height="60" src="prominence-job-submission.png" hspace="20">
 **Flexible submission**<br/>
 Submit jobs using a simple batch system style command line interface from your laptop.
 And your desktop.
 Or from anywhere else.
-Alternatively, interact programmatically using JSON with a RESTful API.
+Alternatively, interact programmatically using a RESTful API.
 <br/>
 <br/>